Jake1902/habit_hero/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Configuration

+Create a `.env` file in the project root with the Airtable credentials.
+An example is provided in `.env.example`.

 ## Screenshot QA Checklist
 - [ ] Light mode
 - [ ] Dark mode